Timing Frequently Asked Questions

 What are the most common timing methods?

 Today the three most common timing methods are: chip timing, photo finish timing, and pull-tag timing..
 Briefly we’ll review each one:

-- Chip timing, also known as RFID timing or transponder timing, is generally the best method of timing for recreational road races.
+- Chip timing, also known as RFID timing or transponder timing, is the standard method of timing for road, trail, triathalon, and XC races.
 Participants wear Radio Frequency Identification (RFID) tags programmed with unique numbers attached to their bib, on their shoe, or attached to their ankle.
 Timing points at the finish, start, and intermediary split points are setup with antennas that omit and listen for electromagnetic waves at certain frequencies.
 The antennas can be either embedded in mats, placed underneath ramps, mounted to the side, or on overhead trusses.
 As participants cross a timing point their RFID tag harvests the electromagnetic energy from the antennas, powers up a tiny integrated circuit in the tag, and responds with the tag’s unique number.
 The antennas hear the unique number and send it to an RFID reader which records the time and unique number.
 All of this happens in a fraction of a second.
 Properly setup and operated chip timing system can be highly accurate, fully redundant, and reduce the burden of work on both race officials and participants.